Parks & Trails

 The preserve offers the opportunity to see many animals in their natural habitat; birds, deer, pheasant, quail and wild turkeys can be observed.
 Wildflowers have been sown on 62 acres of the tract and it is planned for natural surfaced trails to be established throughout certain sections of the preserve.

 Built on the site of the former Manhattan Lounge, the park is an extension of the Luther Warren Peace Path, which previously terminated at Mulberry Street, and is part of the City of Wilmington’s Sugartree Street Corridor Plan.
 The park was dedicated on November 5th, 2016 in memory of James “Jim” Xidas.

 Southeast Community Park

 This land was purchased by the City to develop a neighborhood park.
 Basketball is the biggest drawing point in this park.
 There are more courts and hoops at this park than any other park we own.
-Playground equipment, a picnic shelter and a baseball diamond provide plenty of activities for the whole family to enjoy.
+Playground equipment and picnic shelters provide plenty of activities for the whole family to enjoy.